 - I felt anxious

-- it caused me to second guess career decisions
+- It caused me to second-guess big and small decisions

 - I was making unfavorable comparisons to other people